Hackplayers/evil-winrm/README.md

  - Load Powershell scripts
  - Load dll files in memory
  - Load in memory C# (C Sharp) compiled exe files
+ - Colorization on output messages (can be disabled optionally)

 ## Requirements & Installation
 Some ruby gems are needed: `winrm`, `winrm-fs`, `colorize` and `stringio`.